 This build-measure-learn feedback loop is at the heart of the Lean Startup.

 The Lean Startup model states that none of these steps are more important than others.
-The goal in steering a startup is to minimize the total duration of this feedback loop.
+The goal of steering a startup is to minimize the total duration of this feedback loop.

 Chapter 5 – Changing Gear

 The Lean Startup method says each business plan starts with a series of hypotheses that must be tested as quickly as possible.

 As we saw in the previous chapter, where Eric Ries recalls, through Facebook’s experience, two fundamental assumptions take precedence over all others: the hypothesis of value creation and growth.